 -

 Wall mirror.
 Modeled alabaster.
 20th century, following Renaissance models.
-The rectangular mirror with a semicircular curve at the top has been highlighted along these same lines with a frame finished in marble powder.
-The decorative elements chosen are inspired by works of the Renaissance: scrolls, metopes, scallops, pilaster strips, straight lines, etc.
+The rectangular mirror with a semicircular curve at the top is highlighted, following the same design principles, with a frame finished in marble dust.
+The chosen decorative elements are inspired by Renaissance works: volutes, metopes, scallop shells, pilasters, straight lines, etc.

 · Size: 92x8x160 cms